Common bream: Similar-looking fish

+Immature specimens could also be confused with other European breams, such as the two Ballerus species or Vimba vimba.

+Biology

 Feeding habits

 The common bream lives in schools near the bottom.
-At night common bream can feed close to the shore and in clear waters with sandy bottoms feeding pits can be seen during daytime.
+At night, common bream can feed close to the shore, and in clear waters with sandy bottoms, feeding pits can be seen during daytime.
 The fish's protractile mouth helps it dig for chironomid larvae, Tubifex worms, bivalves, and gastropods.
 The bream eats water plants and plankton, as well.

 In very turbid waters, common bream can occur in large numbers, which may result in a shortage of bottom-living prey such as chironomids.
 The bream are then forced to live by filter feeding with their gill rakers, Daphnia water fleas being the main prey.
 As the fish grows, the gill rakers become too far apart to catch small prey and the bream will not then grow bigger than 40 cm.
 If a common bream is malnourished, it can develop a so-called "knife back", a sharp edge along its back.

 Spawning

-The common bream spawns from April to June, when water temperatures are around 12-20 C. At this time, the males form territories within which the females lay 100,000 to 300,000 eggs on water plants.
-The fry hatch after three to 12 days and attach themselves to water plants with special adhesive glands, until their yolk is used up.
+The common bream spawns from April to June, when water temperatures are around 12-20 C. At this time, the males develop white tubercles on head and upper body and form territories which they defend.
+The females lay 90,000 to 300,000 eggs per kilogram of body weight over large areas of weed or within reed beds over 7-14 days.
+The eggs are then fertilised by the male.
+The fry hatch after 3-12 days and attach themselves to water plants with special adhesive glands, until their yolk is used up.
+The fry will stay in the warmer water around the weed beds and margins initially and then form large shoals, gradually moving into deeper water.
+The fry feed on zooplankton during the day initially, growing quickly during the warmer months and then becoming bottom feeders that filter the substrate for invertebrates and molluscs.

+Because of their high fertility and adaptability, breams are known to overpopulate.
+This causes the fish to grow at a slow pace and become stunted.

 Because of their slender shape, the young fish are often not recognised as bream, but they can be identified by their flat bodies and silvery colour.
 At this stage, the fish are still pelagic, but after a few months, they acquire their typical body shape and become bottom-dwellers.
 By three to four years old, the fish are sexually mature.

 Fishing

 The freshwater bream is not generally caught for consumption.
-Common Bream are popular with sport and match fishermen.
+Common bream are popular with sport and match fishermen.
 However, bream are not as hard fighting as most other fish native to the UK, as due to their flat, disc-shaped profile they are relatively easy to bring to the bank.

 Bream will eat most baits, especially: